 The Company has not adopted any version of MFRS 9 as of the date of this financial statements and its carrying amount of an entity's liabilities arising from contracts within MFRS 4's scope is significant.
 The Company has performed the assessment and it qualifies for the temporary exemption from MFRS 9 under the amendments to MFRS 4.
-The percentage of the total carrying amount of its insurance liabilities as of 31 December 2015 was 95.4%.
+The percentage of the total carrying amount of its insurance liabilities as of 31 December 2015 was 95.4% of the carrying amount of total liabilities.